 Selected for Verification

 Verification is a process which confirms that information reported on the FAFSA matches the federal tax returns and other documents.
 If selected, a student is required to submit certain documents.
 If any discrepancies are found, corrections are sent to the federal processor to recalculate aid eligibility.
 It may result in a decrease in total aid, or an increase in total aid.
+Processing can begin and can take 4-6 weeks after verification documents have been received.

 If a student was not selected for verification initially, but makes a correction on the FAFSA, the federal processor may now select the student for verification.
 The FAO will have to cancel any awards and verify the student and then determine the new award.